-The full paper on which this one is based has a complete discussion of how the desired UNIX.XINU can be built from the Multi-National Language Supplement (MNLS) of UNIX System V produced by AT&T UNIX Software Operation Pacific in Tokyo with the help of AT&T UNIX Software Operation U.S. and AT&T UNIX Software Operation Europe in London [AT&T1987, Kogure1987] or from Sun Microsystems's addition to the Sun Operating System called HLE [SUN1990].
-The full paper also discusses work that has been done by Gilad Granot, Eliad Klein, Amit Reisman, Haim Roman, and Amijai Shulman towards building a bi-directional X-windows [Scheifler1986] called X-windows.swodniw-X.
+As we finished this project and distributed drafts of this paper we received copies of papers describing the Multi-National Language Supplement (MNLS) of UNIX System V produced by AT&T UNIX Software Operation Pacific in Tokyo with the help of AT&T UNIX Software Operation U.S. and AT&T UNIX Software Operation Europe in London [AT&T1987, Kogure1987].
+It appears that their work completely complements ours.
+They have developed a nation-independent System V UNIX that follows the POSIX and X/Open standards.
+In particular, their UNIX system